dhiv06/OSCMiniHack/README.md

 ## 🎯 The Innovation

-TerraLink-X combines P2P messaging with emotion-aware wellness recommendations using simple but effective rule-based classification and TF-IDF summarization.
+FeeLink combines P2P messaging with emotion-aware wellness recommendations using simple but effective rule-based classification and TF-IDF summarization.

 ---